-Activate the Parting Surface filter by picking Parting surface tab
+Activate the Parting Surface filter by picking Parting surface tab and dialog box will appear as shown below.

-Select PS\FLAT and pick Blank
+Select PS_FLAT and pick Blank

-Now activate the Volume filter by picking volume tab and you will notice that there is no volume listed as Visible Volumes as shown below.
+Now activate the Volume filter by picking Volume tab and you will notice that there is no volume listed as Visible Volumes as shown below.